 Getting to Pamplona by Train

 There are 3 trains per day from Madrid’s downtown Atocha station.
-From the airport, you can get to Atocha in :45 minutes on the metro line.
-You can pre-book the train on the Renfre website, or you can just wing it and get your ticket on the fly, but it will cost more.
+From the airport, you can get to Atocha in :45 minutes on the metro line or Cercanias train.
+You can pre-book the train on the Renfe website, or you can just wing it and get your ticket on the fly, but it will cost more.
 The train takes 3:15 hours.

 If you want to overnight in Madrid, we recommend the Urban Sea Hotel.
 It’s close to the train station and the fantastic Reina Sofia art museum.
 The rooms are basic but clean and modern and the hotel has a nice rooftop deck.
 You can also check out our Madrid itinerary for some ideas.